Techgeek19/Flask-CRUD-Rest-APIs/README.md

 # CRUD-Rest-APIs

 ## Setting up
-This project was built with Python 3.7.3, Flask-SqlAlchemy, Marshmallow, and PostgreSQL
+This project was built with Python, Flask-SqlAlchemy, Marshmallow, and PostgreSQL

 $ virtualenv env